HUT Investors Have Opportunity to Lead Hut 8 Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hut 8 Corp. ("Hut 8" or the "Company") (NASDAQ: HUT).
+LOS ANGELES, Feb.
+15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hut 8 Corp. ("Hut 8" or the "Company") (NASDAQ: HUT).

 Class Period: November 9, 2023 – January 18, 2024